dcdpr/did-btcr2/chapters/Index.md

 that maps indexes provided by participants to ::BTCR2 Update Announcements::.
 The ::Signal Bytes:: included in a Map Beacon Signal is the SHA256 hash of the Beacon Announcement Map.
-* For SMT Beacons, the aggregator constructs a ::Sparse Merkle Tree::.
+* For SMT Beacons, the aggregator constructs a ::Sparse Merkle Tree:: (SMT).
 The index provided by a ::Beacon Participant:: is the index of a leaf node, with the value of this leaf being the value provided by the participant for that index.
-All indexes registered with the aggregator MUST have values at their leaves within the SMT.
+All indexes registered with the aggregator MUST have values at their leaves within the ::SMT::.
 Once constructed, the ::SMT:: is optimized and individual SMT proofs are generated for each index and shared with the
 ::Beacon Participant:: that registered the index.
+The ::Signal Bytes:: of a SMT Beacon Signal is the 32 byte SMT root.

 For a ::Map Beacon::, the request signal confirmation message contains: